 Smithers' combination of mechanical and thermal testing capabilities and experience provides an invaluable, independent resource for users of temperature controlled packaging.
 Our experts regularly conduct insulated shipping container testing or thermal package testing for the cold chain industry.

-Our experts are highly experienced in conducting evaluations for cold chain pharmaceuticals.
+Our experts are highly experienced in conducting evaluations for cold chain pharmaceuticals, foods, and beverage products.
 Smithers has supported numerous brand owners with thermal qualification of temperature sensitive products (TSPs) including:

 - Blood samples and fractions

 - Food products